k0T0z/gsoc24-blog/_posts/2024-05-10-google-summer-of-code-2024-acceptance-story.markdown

 >
 > Josh — 19/01/2024 17:51

-After these messages, there was a long discussion about the project idea and then I decided to apply for it.
+Following these messages, there was an extensive discussion about the project idea, which ultimately led me to decide to apply for it.

-Anyway, I am gonna setup my development environment by installing arch linux as ENIGMA is mainly developed on it.
+Moving forward, I will set up my development environment by installing Arch Linux, as ENIGMA is primarily developed on this platform.

-NOTE: You can find the example game using Godot that showcases the final result of the project here: [godot_visual_shader_editor_showcase.zip](/gsoc24-blog/assets/godot_visual_shader_editor_showcase.zip).
+**Note:** You can find an example game built with Godot, showcasing the project's final outcome, here: [godot_visual_shader_editor_showcase.zip](/gsoc24-blog/assets/godot_visual_shader_editor_showcase.zip).

 <blockquote style="border-left: 6px solid #ff3e3e;">
     <p>